 Data-centric command and response

-An RTI expert will teach you how to implement the command and control pattern in Connext DDS, focusing on the two most common approaches:
+An RTI expert will teach you how to implement the command and control pattern in Connext, focusing on the two most common approaches:

 - The Request-Reply pattern and API.
 This pattern has two roles: